rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: We talked about the 2017 edition of the standard.
 Are there any items for the 2018 edition?

 BT: One of the big things I've been pushing this year (and plan to push in a big way next year) is machine readability.
 Specifically reducing the number of terms used in ECMASpeak.
-Specifically, I'm looking into making ECMAIDL/a subset of WebIDL.
+Specifically, I'm looking into making ECMAIDL a subset of WebIDL.

 YK: We should really be willing to use a webset of WebIDL.
-There may be something more suitable for webspecs that's more suitable for JS semanatics.
+There may be something more suitable for webspecs that's more suitable for JS semantics.

 BT: That's the path I'm interested in going down.
 Thinking of calling it JIDL.

 WH: What's the context for making the spec machine-readable?

-BT: WebIDL is a web interface description language that the Web uses to define the shape of APIs.
+BT: WebIDL is a web interface description language that the web uses to define the shape of APIs.
 It's a specific language for describing interfaces.

 MM: It IS NOT straightforward (laughter)